5 minute read

 Marklogic database systems have very powerful features to ingest, process and transform data from a variety of sources and make them readily available for business needs.

 There is a lot to like and talk about how MarkLogic solves the information silos problem.
-In this blog post, we’re focusing more on the UI, which comes after the fundamental solution of bringing data together in a compatible manner from all the different sources.
+Let's focus on the UI, which comes after the fundamental solution of bringing data together in a compatible manner from all the different sources.

 Let’s look into how proper user interface development can enable more capabilities from the business data brought together from various sources by exploring a solution we developed.